Services for Older Adults

 More Services from BPL's SOA

-We supply reading and viewing materials to older adults in nursing homes, senior centers and adult day-care centers.
+We supply reading and viewing materials to older adults in nursing homes, senior centers, and senior residence buildings.
 Materials include books in English and other languages (some in large print), DVDs and audiobooks.
 Books-to-Go Application

 +Bridging the Gap: Intergenerational Debate at BPL